iWebbIO/KNOTT/README.md

 ## 🌟 Features Overview

-KnoTT Bot is a feature-rich Discord leveling system that transforms your server into an engaging community with:
+KNOTT Bot is a feature-rich Discord leveling system that transforms your server into an engaging community with:

 ### 🏆 **Achievement System**
 - **14 Default Achievements** with automatic tracking